 Did you know that the papaya is loaded with vitamin C?
 A single papaya serves up over 200 % of the daily recommended amount of vitamin C. Plus, papayas contain potassium, B vitamins, and folate, which help keep your body healthy and strong.
 And if that isn’t enough, the papaya has papain, a digestive enzyme with anti-inflammatory effects.

 Kiwis aren’t just tasty.
 They are full of essential nutrients that can boost your immune system.
 The kiwi has vitamin K, vitamin C, folate, and potassium which all help to keep your body strong to battle a virus or bacterial infection.
 Vitamin C aids in boosting white blood cells to fight infections.

-How many times have you been told to have some chicken soup when you are sick?
+How often have you been told to have some chicken soup when you are sick?
 Well, it isn’t just an old wive’s tale!
-Research has found that chicken soup can improve symptoms of a cold and it has the ability to help keep you from getting sick.
-Chicken, turkey and other poultry is a wonderful source of vitamin B-6.
-A single serving of turkey or chicken has roughly 50 % of the daily recommended amount of vitamin B-6, which helps your body make a protein called interleukin-2, which helps direct the actions of white blood cells.
-It’s also vital to the formation of new and healthy red blood cells.
+Research has found that chicken soup can improve symptoms of a cold, and it can help keep you from getting sick.
+Chicken, turkey, and other poultry are excellent sources of vitamin B-6.
+It is why turkey and chicken are so good for you: They’re both high in vitamin B-6, which helps your body make a protein called interleukin-2, which helps white blood cells do what they need to do.
+This protein helps white blood cells do what they need to do.
+It’s also vital to forming new and healthy red blood cells.

 Varieties of shellfish that are high in zinc include: